 A basic kit need only include:

-- change your sets (number of blocks of repetitions) or
+- Change your sets (number of blocks of repetitions)

 How much exercise and how often?